Home

 • Older varieties are less dense with numerous seed heads that are unattractive to some people.

-The main disadvantage is that its adaptation range is somewhat limited.
-The grass originated in the drier climate of the Great Plains states and will do best in areas with similar conditions.
 Therefore, its primary range will be in the western states starting in West Texas to California to the southern portions of Western Canadian Provinces.
 Moderate to high rainfall areas are generally not compatible with most varieties.

 The growing season is somewhat short, especially for northern regions.
 It survives the cold by going dormant.
 Southern varieties that remain green longer into the fall are not as adapted for colder regions and will suffer winter damage.
-Varieties engineered to go dormant more quickly into the fall have better cold tolerance and survive winters better.
+Varieties developed to go dormant more quickly into the fall have better cold tolerance and survive winters better.

-Different varieties may have vastly different adaptation ranges, turf quality and appearance.
-Varieties that were developed to stay green farther into the fall are more likely to suffer damage in colder regions with shorter summers.
 The best advice is to be sure you know how a variety will perform where you live to save yourself troubles down the road.
 Check with your County Extension Office for help choosing the best grass for your location.

-List of Buffalo Grass Varieties (also called “Cultivars”)
+List of Buffalo Grass Varieties

 Overview on Cultivars